K32n31-P4n1c/Git-Commands/README.md

 - git help [Command]					              	 ( Show help for the command )

 - git config --global alias.[shortcut] [command]      ( Aliases are used to create shorter commands that map to longer commands )

+- git config --system core.editor [editor]            ( Set text editor used by commands for all users on the machine )

+- git config --global --edit                          ( Open the global configuration file in a text editor for manual editing )

 ----------------------------------------------------------------------------------------------------------------------------------------